 - If your team is generally struggling for players try posting on the wall of our Facebook group.
 The Try Tag Rugby community is full of players who are happy to help out teams.
 Alternatively, you could try placing a free advert on the Gumtree website or signing up for a sports partners website such as Totally Sporty.

-- If you’re still struggling on match day, contact your venue supervisor who with notice can quickly send an email to teams from your grade playing in a different time slot.
-If you are generally struggling week to week for players, contact your venue supervisor who may be able to add individually registered players to your squad.
+- If you’re still struggling on match day, contact your League Organiser/League Administrator who with notice can quickly send an email to teams from your grade playing in a different time slot.
+If you are generally struggling week to week for players, contact your League Organiser/League Administrator who may be able to add individually registered players to your squad.

 - If it’s nearly kick-off and you are still short, try and find players from other teams in your grade or a lower grade who may be hanging around, if you are unsure of the grade they play in to confirm with the venue supervisor first.

-- As a last resort, ask the league organiser whether you can borrow players from a higher grade team.
+- As a last resort, ask the venue supervisor whether you can borrow players from a higher grade team.

 (g) Registration of players